Node.js Buffer Operations: Views, Copies, and Memory Ownership

 const dataView = new DataView(arrayBuffer);

-dataView.setInt32(0, 123456789, false);The setInt32() call with false writes the bytes as [0x07, 0x5b, 0xcd, 0x15], most significant byte first.
-DataView handles the byte ordering according to the boolean argument you pass.
+dataView.setInt32(0, 123456789, false);The setInt32() call with false writes the bytes as [0x07, 0x5b, 0xcd, 0x15], with the most significant byte first.
+DataView uses the byte order specified by the boolean argument you pass -

 console.log(dataView.getInt32(0, true)); // 365779719

-console.log(dataView.getInt32(0, false)); // 123456789When in doubt, be explicit.
-Use Buffer's BE/LE methods or use a DataView.
+console.log(dataView.getInt32(0, false)); // 123456789When parsing binary data with a defined byte order, be explicit.
+Use Buffer’s BE and LE methods, or use a DataView.

 Production Patterns for Zero-Copy